jdhao/nvim-config/README.md

 See [doc here](docs/README.md) on how to install Nvim's dependencies, Nvim itself, and how to set up on different platforms (Linux, macOS and Windows).

+**This config is always tested against the latest nvim master release.
+No backward compatibility is guaranteed.**

 # Features #